coderofsalvation/dpd-acl-roles-permissions/README.md

 * `curl -X GET http://localhost/my-endpoint` will work (but without 'email'-field for non-role users )
 * `curl -X POST http://localhost/my-endpoint` will only work for user with admin- or staff- or premium-roles

-## Automatic filter results by owner
+## Automatically filter results by owner

 `dpd-acl-roles-permissions` has an integration for [dpd-collection-systemfields](https://npmjs.org/package/dpd-collection-systemfields).
 It allows you to easily setup endpoints which return owned-only results: